Kaelten/OneBank3/Readme.md

 ## Search Syntax

-Search inside of OneBank3 is powered by the [[https://github.com/Jaliborc/LibItemSearch-1.2|LibItemSearch library by Jalibroc]].
+Search inside of OneBank3 is powered by the [LibItemSearch library by Jalibroc][7].
 As a result it supports many advanced search options.

 **Advanced Filters**: